WorkLink: Origin Groups – What Authors and Admins Need to Know

 Result

-Origin Group does not block access.
+Origin Group does not block access to the content (scenario).

-Scenario 2: An Author Changes Groups
+Scenario 2: An Author's Origin Group Changes

 Situation